RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

         /rs/installing-upgrading/downloading-installing/
 ---
 To install Redis Enterprise Software (RS), you must first choose the [supported platform]({{< relref "/rs/installing-upgrading/supported-platforms.md" >}}) that you want to deploy on.
-In addition to Linux operating systems (Ubuntu, RHEL/CentOS, Oracle Linux), you can also deploy RS on these platforms:
+In addition to Linux operating systems (Ubuntu, RHEL/CentOS, Oracle Linux), you can also deploy RS with:

 - [Amazon AWS AMI]({{< relref "/rs/installing-upgrading/configuring-aws-instances.md" >}})
 - [Docker container]({{< relref "/rs/getting-started/docker/getting-started-docker.md" >}}) (for development and testing only)